Fault-Tolerant Information Processing with Quantum Weak Measurement

 The performance of FTIP approach can be characterized by the distortion of the retrieved signal and the fault-tolerant capability.
 The distortion between the retrieved signal and the original signal can be evaluated by MSE distortion, which is given by

 where $E[\cdot]$ is the operation of averaging operation, and it can reach $d_{MSE}\rightarrow0$ when $\chi\rightarrow1$ and $\Delta\varphi_s(t)\rightarrow0$.
 The FTIP approach is considered fault-tolerant if it satisfies practical requirements regarding MSE distortion.
 Actually, an optimal composition strategy in the decoding rule could lead $\chi\rightarrow1$, so that the distortion is mainly introduced by measurement noises.
-According to the requirement on MSE distortion, one can set a detection decision threshold $\Gamma$ in the decoding (see details in Supplementary Note S1), and the fault-tolerant capability can be evaluated by the confidence of $\Delta\varphi_s(t)<\sqrt\Gamma$, which is formally expressed as
+According to the requirement on MSE distortion, one can set a detection decision threshold $\Gamma$ in the decoding (See details in detection decision strategy of Appendix), and the fault-tolerant capability can be evaluated by the confidence of $\Delta\varphi_s(t)<\sqrt\Gamma$, which is formally expressed as

 By optimally selecting the detection decision threshold $\Gamma$, one can achieve $F_t \to 1$, indicating that the proposed approach can reliably decode the original signal even when the retrieved results with errors, thereby enhancing the reliability of information transmission.